pymargot/margot/README.md

 Dependencies are kept to a minimum.
 Generally if there's a way to do something in the standard library (or numpy / Pandas), let's do it that way rather than add another library.

 ## License
-Margot is lecensed for use under Apache 2.0.
+Margot is licensed for use under Apache 2.0.
 For details see [the License](License.txt).